 I looked up the price of the heater and it was about £100 or so and he gave me the full breakdown which I negotiated down as I am a repeat customer (trying to plead to their better nature).

 Why should anyone get away with a call-out fee to look at a job that is pretty much being handed in to their lap in the first place?
 Nobody else seems to be able to get away with it.
 How do they expect to get work if they do not have a look at the job in the first place?

 I believe that it’s time that call out charges are knocked on the head now.
 I would recommend to anyone in a similar situation where they need a plumber or electrician to question how much they will charge for looking at the work that is being offered to them before asking them to pop round.
 If you are quoted a call-out fee, simply refuse and say that you will take your custom elsewhere.

 It can’t just be me that thinks that it’s outrageous.
-Why should it be seen as acceptable in a time of continued austerity for a tradesman to charge for looking at a job which they need to do before deciding whether to accept it or price it up as an estimate?
+Why should it be seen as acceptable in a time of continued austerity for a tradesman to charge for looking at a job which needs doing before deciding whether to accept it or price it up as an estimate?
 Painters and carpet fitters don’t do it and I believe that it gives these professions a bad name, if they did but know it.

 It’s time for the public to wise up and turn the tables now.